Hon. Dawn Loraine Thesiger1

 Last Edited=30 Dec 2006

-Katherine Frances Wallace is the daughter of Alexander Falconer Wallace of Candacraig.2 She married Hon.
+Katherine Frances Wallace was the daughter of Alexander Falconer Wallace of Candacraig.2 She married Hon.
 Percy Mansfield Thesiger, son of Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath, on 6 November 1900.1 She died on 16 August 1958.1

 Her married name became Thesiger.